saintdaddy/Veerus/README.md

-🚫 Arch Linux support cause I don't have this os and I have the flemme frère
+🚫 Arch Linux support cause I don't have this OS and I have the flemme frère

 <!-- Env Variables -->
 ### :key: Environment Variables